 President Barack Obama said the worst mistake of his presidency was a lack of planning for the aftermath of the 2011 toppling of Muammar Gaddafi.

-President Barack Obama of the United States of America has said his “worst mistake” in his presidency was not planning for the aftermath of Muammar Gaddafi’s ouster.
+Former president of the United States, Barack Obama, has said his “worst mistake” in his presidency was not planning for the aftermath of Muammar Gaddafi’s ouster.
 Obama was reflecting on his time in office on Fox News when he dropped the bombshell.
 Though he expressed regret over failing to plan for Libya after Gaddafi, he said the intervention was “the right thing to do”.

 Speaking to Fox News anchor, Chris Wallace who had asked what Obama’s worst mistake was, he said, “Probably failing to plan for the day after, what I think was the right thing to do in intervening in Libya.”